serasset/dbnary/README.md

 entry descriptions, it is very likely that a change (especially one at the DataHandler level) breaks the extraction of another language.

-Hence it is essential to be able to evaluate the impact of a set of changes to the extraction of all laguages.
+Hence, it is essential to be able to evaluate the impact of a set of changes to the extraction of all languages.
 In oder to evaluate this, a CI/CD setup has been created that will launch the extraction of a SAMPLE of 10000 pages from each languages and compute the diffs between the new and previous versions.

 This CI/CD pipeline is triggered when a Pull Request is created on the bitbucket platform.

-To use this pipeline, create a pull request and wait for the extraction to be evaluated.
+As we are using the gitflow strategy, here are the different steps to be performed :

+- Features
+  - ```mvn gitflow:feature-start -DpushRemote=true```
+  - Develop the feature on its branch (don't forget to push the feature branch)
+  - Create a Pull Request to develop branch on bitbucket (this will trigger CI/CD evaluation of the pull request, the pipeline extracts a sample of pages from latest wiktionary dumps and compares these.
+The ttl files are available as an artefact in the pipeline, available for 14 days after evaluation, please keep in mind that evaluation can take a very long time (several hours))
+  - When the PR has been evaluated, checked and approved, then finnish it using gitflow plugin
+  - ```mvn gitflow:feature-finnish```
+  - OR, merge it using the PR on bitbucket (and delete the feature branch).
+- Releases
+  - TDB

 ### Contribution guidelines ###